Tools

 Target Audience

-Google Drawings is particularly suited for educators, students, and small businesses looking for a cost-effective way to collaboratively create diagrams and flowcharts.
+Google Drawings is ideal for educators, students, and small businesses seeking a cost-effective and easy-to-use diagramming tool.

 Strengths